deltachat/deltachat-android/FAQ.md

 **To whom can I write?**

-- With $message, you can write to users using $message - or any other existing e-mail-client.
-This is one of the biggest differences to other messengers: there is no need for the receiver to install the same app as yours.
+- With LibreChat, you can write to users using LibreChat - or any other existing e-mail-client.
+This is one of the biggest differences to other messengers:
+  There is no need for the receiver to install the same app as yours.

 **But E-Mail ... is so slow**

 - This is not true for most accounts.
 In fact, there are standards as Push-IMAP for years, that allow receiving Mails in a second or so.
-  Unfortunately, many clients does not support these standards - but $message will.
+  Unfortunately, many clients does not support these standards - but LibreChat will.

-**What, if the receiver does not use $message?**
+**What, if the receiver does not use LibreChat?**

-- The receiver will get a normal e-mail then - if he replies to it, you will see the reply in your $message app.
+- The receiver will get a normal e-mail then - if he replies to it, you will see the reply in the LibreChat app.

-**$message - why do you chose such an ugly name?**

-- In fact, we've not choosen _any_ name at the moment.  $message is just a placeholder for the incredible name to come.
-Any ideas are welcome eg. at _r10s at b44t dotcom_!
+**LibreChat - is this the final name?**

+- Well, currently this is our _best_ name.
+Maybe we will change it if we get a great idea posted to _r10s at b44t dotcom_.

 Copyright (c) Bjoern Petersen Software Design and Development,